xenondevs/Docs/docs/invui/basics.md

     // set an item using the slot index gui.setItem(10, item)

-    // use a Structure to add items (like in the GUI Builder) val structure: Structure = Structure(
+    // use a Structure to add items (like in the GuiBuilder) val structure: Structure = Structure(
         "# # # # # # # # #",
         "# . . . . . . . #",